Benziodoxoles: A toolbox of reagents for organic synthesis

 In 2018, a different mode of activation was discovered using silicon-based Lewis acids.
 These conditions allowed the coupling of the Indole- and Pyrrole-BX reagents with electron-rich (hetero)arenes with high regioselectivity.
 The method was particularly useful to access non-symmetrical bi-indole derivatives, which cannot be synthesized using existing oxidative coupling methods.
 During this work, a new procedure to access C2-substituted Indole-BX reagents was also developed.
 Chem.
 Eur.
 J. 2018, 24, 10049-10053.
 (DOI:10.1002/chem.201802142)

 Vinyl Benziodoxolone Reagents

-In comparaison to EBX reagents, vinylbenziodoxolone (VBX) reagents have been less investigated.
+In comparison to EBX reagents, vinylbenziodoxolone (VBX) reagents have been less investigated.
 This was partly due to a lack of efficient synthesis, with the exception of the protocol reported by Olofsson and co-workers.
 In 2019, we reported a new approach for the synthesis of heteroatom-substituted VBX reagents by the base-catalyzed addition of phenols or sulfonyl amines onto EBX reagents.
 The catalyst loading was essential for an efficient synthesis and preventing follow-up reactions, as calculations showed that protonation of the obtained primary adduct was reversible and the intermediate could decompose or form the alkyne products.
 The reaction occurred under mild conditions, allowing the functionalization of drugs and amino acid derivatives.
-The high reactivity of the hypervalent iodine bond could be exploited in a stereoseletive synthesis of enamides via palladium-catalyzed cross coupling reactions.
-(Chem.
+The high reactivity of the hypervalent iodine bond could be exploited in a stereoselective synthesis of enamides via palladium-catalyzed cross coupling reactions (Chem.
 Sci.
 2019, 10, 3223-3230.
-DOI:10.1039/C8SC05573D )
+DOI:10.1039/C8SC05573D ).

 The fast expanding use of benziodoxole reagents